-France’s Law of July 29, 1881 on the Freedom of the Press establishes the following “delicts”, or criminal wrongs.
+France’s Law of 29 July 1881 on the Freedom of the Press establishes the following “delicts”, or criminal wrongs.

-Defamation (diffamation), defined as any allegation or accusation of a fact that causes an attack on the honour or consideration of a person.
-When directed at private persons, defamation is punishable with a fine of €12,000 (Art.
-32).
+Defamation (Art.
+32), defined as any allegation or accusation of a fact that causes an attack on the honour or consideration of a person.
+When directed at private persons, defamation is punishable with a fine of €12,000.

-Insult (injure), defined as “any offensive expression, scornful word, or invective that does not contain the accusation of a fact”.
-The penalty is a fine of €12,000 (Art.
-33).
+Insult (Art.
+33), defined as “any offensive expression, scornful word, or invective that does not contain the accusation of a fact”.
+The penalty is a fine of €12,000.

 The French Criminal Code also establishes two related “contraventions”, or petty offences, related to private acts.
 Art.
-R621-1 punishes “non-public defamation toward a person” with a of the first degree.
+R621-1 punishes “non-public defamation toward a person” with a fine of the first degree.
 Art.
 R621-2 also punishes “unprovoked” non-public insult toward a person” with a fine of the first degree.

 Criminal Defamation of Public Officials

 When criminal defamation is committed against public officials, the maximum fine increases to €45,000.
-The list of officials includes the French president, ministers, legislators, and ministers of religions subsidised by the state (Law of July 29, 1881 on the Freedom of the Press Arts.
+The list of officials includes the French president, ministers, legislators, and ministers of religions subsidised by the state (Law of 29 July 1881 on the Freedom of the Press Arts.
 30-31).

 In addition, the French Criminal Code punishes non-public grave insult (outrage) in the form of words, gestures, threats, writings or images of any kind against a person invested with a public-service mission with a fine of up to €7,500.
 In certain, specific cases outlined by the law, outrage may also be punished with imprisonment of up to one year.